denis-beurive/linux-notes/apache.md

             Require all granted
         </Directory>
     </VirtualHost>

+> Please note the parameters passed to the directive `WSGIDaemonProcess`.
+>
+> Any paths (to files) defined within the Python WSGI handler will be relative to the value of `home`.
+That is, in this example, `/my_file` (within the Python WSGI handler) will points to `/home/thermo/my_file`.

 > Note : when using "`mod_wsgi`", reloading the server configuration may not be enough for a modification to take effect.
 If you notice that the expected configuration does not take effect, then restart Apache.